- Deputy President & Registrar HOME

 - Dean of Graduate Studies

 - Ionad na Gaeilge Labhartha

 - University Academic Strategy Implementation

 - Academic Work Distribution Model

 University Academic Strategy Implementation

-- Goal One – “Implement an academic strategy to deliver an outstanding, student-centred teaching and learning experience with a renewed, responsive, research-led curriculum at its core.”
+UCC is committed to implementing an academic strategy to deliver an outstanding, student-centred learning and teaching experience with a responsive, sustainable, research-based curriculum at its core.

 Our Strategic Plan 2017-2022 sets out a number of goals and actions that will underpin the academic strategy.
 It outlines our ambition to promote and strengthen the university’s research mission through the curriculum.
 It aims to position transdisciplinarity as a core academic mission of the university.
 Our institutional focus on transdisciplinary thematic areas will be informed by UCC’s Research Strategy as well as external drivers including the United Nation Sustainable Development Goals.
 Finally in this context, UCC’s Strategic Plan 2017-2022 underscores our ambition to implement UCC’s Sustainability Strategy 2016.
 The academic strategy will supports our ambition in the following areas: